-The small-scale floral neighbourhood but not phenotypic traits predict the structure of an individual-based pollinator visitation network.
+The small-scale floral neighbourhood but not phenotypic traits predict the structure of an individual-based pollinator visitation network. title good - can we simplify a bit though?

+Neighborhood not phenotype predict individual-based pollinator visitation network.

 Abstract (<300 words)

 A central focus of ecology is understanding the mechanisms underlying interaction patterns in natural communities.
-Network analysis has emerged as a valuable tool for understanding plant pollinator interactions, but these networks are primarily built by aggregating interactions within species.
-Interactions are actually made between individuals and an advantage of individual-based networks is the ability to integrate individual traits and therefore promote mechanistic understanding of the drivers of network structure.
+Network analysis has become a valuable tool for plant pollinator interactions, but these networks are primarily built by aggregating interactions within species.
+Interactions are made between individuals however, and an advantage of individual-based networks is the ability to integrate individual traits.
+This approach provides a mechanistic assessment of the drivers of network structure.
 In all plant communities, focusing only on the drivers of pairwise interactions limits our capacity to describe and predict community resilience, structure, and composition.
 We used a desert shrub and cactus community as a model system to study the underlying drivers of network topology.
 We hypothesized that the traits that alter attractiveness of plants to pollinators can predict an individual plant’s role within the visitation network and contribute to the structure of network.
-We found that floral display size increased pollinator visitation early in the study but contrary to our expectations did not directly influence individual plant’s centrality or the formation of any network structures.
+We found that floral display size increased pollinator visitation early in the study but contrary to our predctions did not directly influence the centrality measures for individual plants or for the formation of any other measures of network structure.
 Neighbourhood shrub density positively influenced pollinator visitation rates indicating diffuse facilitation was prevalent in this system.
-In addition, plants growing in denser shrub patches had roles important to connecting the network.
-Overall, the individual-based network resembled the aggregated species network indicating that this was a reasonable approach to explaining interaction patterns.
-The results show that neighbours, as well taxonomic identity and phenology are important in structuring plant-pollinator interactions at the community level.
+In addition, plants growing in relatively higher densities of shrubs had roles?? more central? important to connecting the network.
+The individual-based network resembled the aggregated-species network suggesting that individual-level analyses can predict interaction patterns at larger scales?.
+This study shows that immediate neighbours can influence the structure of plant-pollinator interactions at the community level.
+GREAT - I agree with your comments - GOOD fit for Oikos and matches style - still a bit tangled here with concepts - if my edits are on the right track?

 Keywords: arid, desert, pollination, facilitation, centrality, positive interactions, non-trophic, network